-Landscape of cancer genes and mutational processes in breast cancerMay 16th, 2012 in Cancer /
+Landscape of cancer genes and mutational processes in breast cancerMay 16, 2012 in Medicine & Health / Cancer

 In a study published today in Nature, researchers describe nine new genes that drive the development of breast cancer.
 This takes the tally of all genes associated with breast cancer development to 40.

 The team examined all the genes in the genomes of 100 cases of breast cancer.
 The mutated cancer-causing genes were different in different cancer samples, indicating that breast cancer is genetically very diverse.
 Understanding the consequences of this diversity will be important in progressing towards more rational treatment.